RESOStandards/transport/web-api-core.md

   ]
 }
 ```
-_**Note:** The implementation of $top and $orderby is defined by the server and may restrict what values may be used in either option.
-A compliant client SHOULD use the $orderby query to sustain consistency between requests, however a compliant server is not required to guarantee consistent results between requests._
+_**Note:** The implementation of `$top` and `$orderby` is defined by the server and may restrict what values may be used in either option.
+A compliant client SHOULD use the `$orderby` query to maintain consistency between requests, however a compliant server is not required to guarantee consistent results between requests._

 <br />

-**Get Properties with a Listing Price of Less than $300K**
+### Get Properties with a Listing Price of Less than $300K
 ```
 GET https://api.reso.org/Property?$filter=ListPrice lt 300000
 HTTP/2 200 OK